lcreid/docker/README.md

 vendor/bundle
 ```

 * Give the container a root password. (`sudo` isn't installed in the Debian container, so giving everyone `sudo` is more of a pain.)
-(Alpine's `su` isn't setuid, so it doesn't want to work, even with a password. bullseye's is `-rwsr-xr-x` and Alpine's is `-rwxrwxrwx`.)
+(Alpine's `su` isn't setuid, so it doesn't want to work, even with a password. bookworm's is `-rwsr-xr-x` and Alpine's is `-rwxrwxrwx`.)
 * Set the `HOME` environment variable to `/app`.
 * Make sure Bundler and `gem` install to persisted locations.
 * A persistent place to put gems.